Balcarras School

 Balcarras School is an academy school for 11- to 18-year-olds, located in Charlton Kings, Cheltenham, Gloucestershire, England.
-Since 2016, the school's headteacher has been Dominic Burke.
+Since September 2016, the school's headteacher has been Dominic Burke.

 The school was rated as "Outstanding" when last inspected by Ofsted in 2014.

-Balcarras School is the preferred sponsor for a new secondary school in Cheltenham, named The High School Leckhampton, which is planned to open in 2022.
+Balcarras School is the preferred sponsor for a new secondary school in Cheltenham, named The High School Leckhampton, which opened in 2022.

-In November 2020 Balcarras was named Sunday Times State school of the Decade.
+In November 2020, Balcarras was named Sunday Times State School of the Decade.